 Educating Engineers for a Brighter Future in Lebanon.

 When Joseph and Tony Saliba studied at the University of Dayton in the late 1970s, it wasn't a matter of choice; it was a matter of safety.
 In their native Lebanon, civil war had taken hold, and before peace came in 1990, their whole family would flee their home in Bteghrine.
-As undergraduate students, Joseph Saliba, now University provost, and Tony Saliba, now dean of the School of Engineering, found a community where they and hundreds of others from Lebanon could flourish.
+As undergraduate students, Joseph Saliba, Professor, Department of Civil and Environmental Engineering and Engineering Mechanics, and Tony Saliba, Wilke Distinguished Professor, Department of Chemical and Materials Engineering, found a community where they and hundreds of others from Lebanon could flourish.

 Today, inside and outside its borders, Lebanon endures new unrest.
 It is critical for the country’s best and brightest engineering students to learn their profession in a safe environment, so they can reinvigorate their country’s industry, innovation, economy . . . and its esteem.